<< WHAT IS A STRATEGY ? >>

 People often make decisions without being aware that they are choosing

 between different Strategies.
-To become an effective group, you will need to
+To become an effective group, you will

 become aware of the fact that you are using a Strategy and make conscious